Care Assistant - Harry Sotnick House

 - The ability to converse at ease with residents with cognitive impairment and provide advice in accurate spoken English is essential.

-- Have patience and empathy, with an understanding of the needs of people with different types of dementia and physical disabilities.
+- Have patience and empathy, with an understanding of the needs of people with different types of disabilities.

 - Experience in a caring role as a formal paid or unpaid carer.